niteshp27/React-fb-app-and-node-express-setup/README.md

 Copy the static HTML files to the public folder along with the assets folder and serve it from here.
 Fetch data from mongodb, create routes via express framework.
 Deploy this server to cloud and your site is up and running.

+Todo-//
+Fetch data from mongoDB/mlab instead of JSON.
+Host it online.